zydou/arti/doc/Architecture.md

 `tor-chanmgr`: Creates channels as necessary, returning existing channels when they already exist.

+`tor-guardmgr`: Manage a set of "guard nodes" that clients can use for connecting to the first relays on their citrcuit.

 `tor-circmgr`: Creates circuits as requested, returning existing circuits when they already exist.